|Elliott Sound Products||The Design of Heatsinks|

 Also remember that in use, the base-emitter voltage of transistors falls at -2mV / °C, and leakage current increases exponentially (leakage current doubles for every 8 to 10 °C increase in temperature).
 These are two very good reasons to try to keep the operating temperature as low as possible.
 The fall in base-emitter voltage requires that all Class-AB amplifiers have a 'bias servo' that compensates the bias voltage for temperature variations.
 Some power transistors have internal diodes (separately pinned) for the same purpose.
 These transistors have five leads (three for the transistor, and two for the internal diode).

 This is where the whole process often falls down, since semiconductor devices are nearly always electrically insulated from the heatsink.
 This means that some material must be used between the case of the device and the heatsink surface.
 This is typically mica, ceramic (e.g. beryllium oxide or aluminium oxide) or Kapton - the latter is usually hard to get now for some reason, although it is available from ESP along with PCB purchases (it is not available separately).
 This will invariably increase the thermal resistance - there is no known material which is both a perfect electrical insulator and perfect thermal conductor (although diamond comes pretty close ).
 Sad but true.
-Heatsink compound ('grease') must be used on both sides of mica or Kapton to ensure minimum thermal resistance.
+Heatsink compound ('thermal grease') must be used on both sides of mica, Kapton, aluminium oxide etc. to ensure minimum thermal resistance.

-There are actually a number of alternatives for electrically insulating the transistor from the heatsink while still allowing heat transfer.
-Three were mentioned above, but there are others too.
+There is actually a number of alternatives for electrically insulating the transistor from the heatsink while still allowing heat transfer.
+Some were mentioned above, but there are others too.
 The list now includes oven bags - an unexpectedly good alternative ...